Aliganj, Lucknow, 226022, India sales@nextolive.com

 Social Networking Web Apps

 Social networking apps are all about interacting with other people through things like feed algorithms, user profiles, media uploads, and real-time messaging.
 We make them with the idea that people will use every feature to its fullest as soon as it comes out.
-Managing databases for friend networks or follow systems, optimizing image compression, and dealing with user-generated content all affect how โ€œaliveโ€ the platform feels.
-We also spent a lot of time on moderation tools and scalable storage setups because the app needs to grow without getting out of control.

 Real-Time Web Apps